-In this article, we run through the pros and cons of SMS and email, strategies for using both channels in a flow or campaign, and tips for how to implement these strategies.
+Learn the pros and cons of SMS and email, strategies for using both channels in a flow or campaign, and tips for how to implement these strategies.

-Pros and Cons of Email and SMS
+Pros and cons of email and SMS

-Email and SMS have their own advantages and disadvantages, but they tend to complement each other when used together.
+Email and SMS have their own advantages and disadvantages, but they complement each other when used together.
 Where email shines, SMS struggles, and the same is true in reverse.
 Below, we go over what each channel has to offer.

-Of those who open the email, a fifth do so within the first hour, and half open it within six hours.
-Thus, it can take a while for results to trickle in — there’s no immediate return.
+Of those who open the email, a fifth do so within 1 hour, and half open it within 6 hours.
+Thus, it can take a while for results to trickle in; there’s no immediate return.

 People check their texts almost immediately after receiving them.
 There is a near-guarantee that recipients will see every message delivered to them within seconds.
 Thus, if you want to send an urgent message, SMS is the way to do it.

-That being said, those who do consent to receiving SMS marketing from your business tend to be more invested in your brand than your average email subscriber.
-They are almost like your VIPs, brand enthusiasts who you can cultivate long-lasting relationships with.
+Those who sign up for SMS marketing from your business tend to be more invested in your brand than your average email subscriber.
+They are almost like your VIPs, brand enthusiasts who you can cultivate long-lasting relationships with.Cons

 With SMS, you also have to include copy that explicitly states that by signing up, the person consents to receive SMS marketing messages from your business.
-You collect consent for both via signup forms and Klaviyo’s API (to learn about SMS specifically, check out this guide to collecting SMS consent).
+This is usually done via disclosure language.

-Targeting the Two Channels
+Targeting the 2 channels